 The Role of Dar al-Arqam

-As I said above, after extensive research I found there are no narrations that actually tell us what exactly the Prophet (saw) was doing there, but we could try to determine what happened by working backwards from the outcomes which are known through many evidences.
+As I said above, after extensive research I found there are no narrations that actually tell us what exactly the Messenger (saw) was doing there, but we could try to determine what happened by working backwards from the outcomes which are known through many evidences.

 It was narrated the maximum number of companions in Dar al-Arqam was only forty men after the conversion of Umar and Hamzah (ra), whilst Muslims at that time doubled this number.
 (Salihi, Subul al-Irshad, Vol. 2, p.
 319, Tabarani, al-Mu'jam al-Kabir 911, al-Hakim, al-Mustadrak 6130)